combo-lab/combo/guides/request_lifecycle.md

 At this moment, you may be thinking this can be a lot of steps to simply render a page.
 However, as our application grows in complexity, we will see that each layer serves a distinct purpose:

-  * endpoint (`Phoenix.Endpoint`) - the endpoint contains the common and initial path that all requests go through.
+  * endpoint (`Combo.Endpoint`) - the endpoint contains the common and initial path that all requests go through.
 If you want something to happen on all requests, it goes in the endpoint.

   * router (`Combo.Router`) - the router is responsible for dispatching verb/path pairs to controllers.
 The router also allows us to scope functionality.
 For example, some pages in your application may require user authentication, others may not.